torchontf/SI507_FinalProject_torchont/README.md

 [Link to this repository](https://github.com/torchontf/SI507_FinalProject_torchont)
 ---
 ## Project Description
-My project builds on Project 3 by saving movies to a database and displaying information about movies based on user input.
-The user is able to save their favorite movies to the database using its title.
+My project builds on Project 3 by saving information about movies to a database and displaying related information based on user input.
+The user is able to save their favorite films to the database using its title.
 The remaining information about the film is collected and saved in the database using the OMDb API.
-Based on the route chosen, the user can also see a description of a movie, get suggestions for similar films, or see a donut chart based on the genres of their favorite movies, among other things.
+Based on the route chosen, the user can also see a description of a movie, get suggestions for similar films, or see an automated donut chart of the genres of their favorite movies, among other things.

 ## How to run
 1. First, you should install all requirements with `pip install